core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 having the caching advantages we would gain with GET.
 Having the DNS query in the payload means we do not need extra base64 encoding, which would increase code complexity and message sizes and are able to transfer a query block-wise.
-{{sec:coap-http-proxy}} provides guidance on how to translate between DoC and DoH at a CoAP-HTTP proxy.

 Terminology